 Section 5(d)(1) directs land managing agencies, like the National Park Service, to initiate wild and scenic river studies as part of their typical planning processes

-Understanding Eligibility and Suitability in the National Park Service:
+Understanding Eligibility and Suitability in the NPS:

 To be eligible for designation, a river must be free-flowing and possess one or more outstandingly remarkable values.
 Outstandingly remarkable values are river-dependent natural, cultural, or recreational resources that are unique, rare, or exemplary at a regional or national scale.
 The eligibility analysis consists of an examination of the river’s hydrology, including any man-made alterations, and an inventory of its natural, cultural, and recreational resources.